LatentOctopus/LatentOctopus.github.io/_posts/spirits/trickster/2022-11-03-trickster-opening1.md

 This opening cannot reliably sustain a hand whose overall cost is more than 3.
 Trickster's starting hand costs 2, which means you can only use 1 extra 1-cost Minor per Reclaim cycle (2 turns), assuming you unlock [[Let's see what happens]] level 2 every turn except the first.
 It's therefore important to balance hand cost carefully.
 Failure to do so might result in having to select G4 instead of G2 (delaying 4 CP) or G3 (playing only 2 cards) on turn 4.

+On turn 3, presence can be taken from the bottom track if the extra {{m}} is not needed to unlock [[Let's see what happens]] level 2.
+This can allow to get 4 CP on turn 4 (although only 3 will be played, unless Forgetting from play on turn 3), and starting the Reclaim loop from turn 5 by taking G1+G4.

+If a 0-cost is found on turn 1, G3 can be selected on turn 2 instead of G4, and G4 can be delayed until turn 4.
+This restricts the cards that can be played on turn 3, but enables gaining 2 Minors in the first two turns, which is better for planning and for options to Forget for [[Let's see what happens]].

 Never forget [[Incite the mob]] or [[Impersonate authority]].
 Your other 2 starting cards can be Forgotten if the circumstances call for it.

 ### Stats